 - Possibility to stop in Pisa

-Why it is worth visiting Cinque Terre
+Why is it worth visiting Cinque Terre?

-The colorful facades of its old houses are probably the best-known and most remarkable aspect, but not the only one.
-Made up of four villages bathed by the Mediterranean, Monterosso, Vernazza, Manarola, and Riomaggiore, and one inland, Corniglia, the 'Cinque Terre' is an unforgettable place dotted with natural landscapes, unique architecture, exotic beaches, hiking trails, exquisite gastronomy and sites of cultural interest.
+On your excursion to Cinque Terre from Florence you will be amazed by the colorful facades of the old houses.
+This is probably the best known and most remarkable aspect, but not the only one.
+Made up of four villages bathed by the Mediterranean, Monterosso, Vernazza, Manarola and Riomaggiore, and one inland, Corniglia, the Cinque Terre is an unforgettable place dotted with natural landscapes, unique architecture, exotic beaches, hiking trails, exquisite cuisine and sites of cultural interest.

-Manarola, located on a hill that extends to the sea, is the most famous town of the Cinque Terre.
-It has a pleasant harbor, where you can take the opportunity to eat in one of its many restaurants and take some souvenirs from the local stores, and a swimming area called Marina di Manarola.
+Manarola, located on a hill that stretches down to the sea, is the most famous town in the Cinque Terre.
+It has a pleasant port, where you can enjoy a meal in one of its many restaurants and take some souvenirs from the local stores, and a swimming area called Marina di Manarola.

-Among its attractions are its medieval relics, the Church of San Lorenzo, and a viewpoint that surrounds a cliff towards Corniglia and from where you can get the best photos of the area, especially at sunset.
+Among its attractions are its medieval relics, the Church of San Lorenzo and a viewpoint that surrounds a cliff towards Corniglia and from where you can get the best photos of the area, especially at sunset.

 Monterosso al Mare